MicrosoftDocs/memdocs/memdocs/analytics/troubleshoot.md

 author: mestew
 ms.author: mstewart
 manager: dougeby
-ROBOTS: NOINDEX, NOFOLLOW

 ---

 # <a name="bkmk_tshoot"></a> Troubleshooting Endpoint analytics

-The sections below can be used to assist in troubleshooting issues you may encounter.
+The sections below can be used to assist in troubleshooting issues you may come across.

 ## <a name="bkmk_enrollment_tshooter"></a> Troubleshooting device enrollment and startup performance

-If the overview page shows a startup performance score of zero accompanied by a banner showing it is waiting for data, or if the startup performance's device performance tab shows fewer devices than you expect, there are some steps you can take to troubleshoot the issue.
+If the overview page shows a startup performance score of zero with a banner showing it's waiting for data, or if the startup performance's device performance tab shows fewer devices than you expect, there are some steps you can take to troubleshoot the issue.

 First, ensure devices meet the prerequisites:
 - [Prerequisites for Intune managed devices](enroll-intune.md#bkmk_prereq)